 How are micro-credentials delivered?

 NETM micro-credentials are delivered through an innovative partnership model where vocational education, higher education and workplace learning come together to deliver training.
-Our leading education providers manage the administration of each micro-credential and develop and deliver content with direct and meaningful input from industry partners to ensure training will prepare learners for new jobs on the cutting edge of industry’s needs.
+Our leading education and training providers manage the administration of each micro-credential and develop and deliver content with direct and meaningful input from industry partners to ensure training will prepare learners for new jobs on the cutting edge of industry’s needs.